-Starting in the fall, we will be offering music lessons to all LCC students - from kindergarten to Pre-U - and to LCC alumni.
+Music lessons are offered to all LCC students - from kindergarten to Pre-U - and to LCC alumni.

 Lessons on woodwind, brass and percussion instruments, piano, guitar, bass guitar, violin, as well as voice, will be offered weekdays and Saturdays.
 An impressive group of professional musicians responds to the individual needs of students and lessons can be planned on a weekly basis or less frequently.

 An active member of Canada’s musical scene for the past 15 years, Brent Besner is a graduate of McGill University and Université de Montréal.
 He is the winner of the Debut: Young Artist Series and the Prix d’Europe, where he won the Canadian Music Centre Prize by unanimous decision.
 He was awarded the Merrill Lynch Foundation Fellowship in 2006 and the Evelyn S. Nef Foundation Fellowship in 2007 to participate at the Tanglewood Music Center of the Boston Symphony Orchestra.
 Mr. Besner performs regularly with diverse chamber music ensembles and on the solo stage.
 He has notably been soloist with the Tanglewood Music Center Orchestra, the Contemporary Ensemble and the Clarinet Choir of McGill University, the 438 Tactical Helicopter Squadron Band and the Seaway Winds Concert Band.